Exact WKB method for radial Schr\"odinger equation: Introduction

 \section{Introduction}

 In recent years, the confluence of Borel analysis and resurgence theory has revitalized the exact WKB approach across a broad spectrum of physics, ranging from quantum-mechanical bound states to black–hole perturbation theory and quasi-normal modes (QNMs).
 Resurgence provides a unified framework for handling Stokes analysis, monodromy, and Voros data behind formal asymptotic expansions~\cite{Voros:1983xx,Delabaere:1999xx,Iwaki:2014vad}, thereby rendering quantization as a consistency condition between Borel-summed local solutions and connection matrices~\cite{Sueishi:2020rug,Sueishi:2021xti,Kamata:2021jrs,Kamata:2023opn,Kamata:2024tyb}.
 Early scattering–theoretic analyses of Schwarzschild QNMs, in particular Andersson~\cite{Andersson:1995zk}, already emphasized boundary-to-boundary formulations along the real axis.
-Notably, contemporary advances in QNM analysis~\cite{Miyachi:2025ptm,Hatsuda:2019eoj,Hatsuda:2021gtn,Matyjasek:2019eeu,Decanini:2011eh,Alfaro:2024tdr,Motl:2003cd} demonstrate that one can formulate the spectral condition as an \textit{open connection problem} along a physically meaningful real-axis path (ingoing at the horizon and outgoing at spatial infinity\footnote{In the context of quantum-mechanical resonances, we usually impose the boundary condition such that there exist no incoming waves at the asymptotic region, called the Siegert boudary condition~\cite{Siegert:1939}.}), provided one incorporates logarithmic spiral Stokes curves and lateral Borel summation with due care.
+Notably, contemporary advances in QNM analysis~\cite{Miyachi:2025ptm,Hatsuda:2019eoj,Hatsuda:2021gtn,Matyjasek:2019eeu,Decanini:2011eh,Alfaro:2024tdr,Motl:2003cd,Hatsuda:2023geo,Kubota:2025hjk,DeAmicis:2025xuh,Yang:2024vor} (see also Refs.~\cite{Berti:2025hly,Mitman:2025hgy,Motohashi:2024fwt,Oshita:2025ibu,Oshita:2024wgt,Rosato:2024arw,Baibhav:2023clw,Cheung:2023vki}) demonstrate that one can formulate the spectral condition as an \textit{open connection problem} along a physically meaningful real-axis path (ingoing at the horizon and outgoing at spatial infinity), provided one incorporates logarithmic spiral Stokes curves and lateral Borel summation with due care.
+In the context of quantum-mechanical resonances, we usually impose the boundary condition such that there exist no incoming waves at the asymptotic region, called the Siegert boundary condition~\cite{Siegert:1939}.
 This success, however, has also sharpened a conceptual tension: which path---or, more precisely, which homology class---should be deemed ``physical,'' especially when bound-state problems are traditionally quantized by closed cycles that count action areas, whereas scattering/QNM problems are posed by boundary-to-boundary zero conditions?